 Activities by year group

-Towards the end of year 8, pupils spend half a day considering the kind of lifestyle they would like in the future and research a job they might be interested in.
+Towards the end of year 8, pupils spend half a day considering their personal values, the kind of lifestyle they would like in the future, complete a mini personality test and research a job they might be interested in.
 They learn about the different levels of qualifications and training routes e.g. study at college, university, apprenticeships etc. They make cost calculations and comparisons for their chosen lifestyle and job.
-These activities are led by either a careers advisor or a tutor.
+Year 8 pupils are introduced to the ideal to jobs that might exist in the future.
+These activities are led by a careers advisor

 To help year 9 pupils consider and choose their Key Stage 4 options, they take part in a number of different activities.